 - The availability of long-term care services in your area, such as adult day care or nearby medical facilities

-- How “aging-friendly” your community is—does it offer public transportation or elder shuttles, Meals on Wheels and other needed services?
+- How “aging-friendly” your community is—does it offer public transportation or elder shuttles, home-delivered meals or Meals on Wheels and other needed services?

 - The availability and affordability of rental and public housing in your area

 Another option is to move to a community or facility that is supportive of long-term care needs.
 There are many different types of these communities and facilities, so it’s important to consider: